-Written Papers (Component 1) Written Paper 1 (minimum two hours): Principles of the Subject Written Paper 2 (minimum two hours): Applied Aspects of the Subject

-2. Practical/oral (Component 2)

-For most disciplines, the practical/oral section is a single, combined oral examination.
-Some disciplines (e.g. Radiology, Pathology) have separate oral and practical examinations.
+- Written Papers (Component 1) Written Paper 1 (minimum two hours): Principles of the Subject Written Paper 2 (minimum two hours): Applied Aspects of the Subject - 2.
+Practical/oral (Component 2) For most disciplines, the practical/oral section is a single, combined oral examination.
+Some disciplines (e.g. Radiology, Pathology) have practical examinations.